-The accredited sampler must seal the representative samples for analysis.
+The endorsed sampler must seal the representative samples for analysis.
 The producer sends the sealed sample to the endorsed laboratory selected by the producing company.

 - 15.3.1.
-The endorsed laboratory shall send the analysis results to the biochar-producing company and a copy to the endorsed certification body, Carbon Standard International, and the Ithaka Institute. - 15.3.2.
+The endorsed laboratory shall send the analysis results to the biochar-producing company and a copy to the endorsed Certifier, Carbon Standard, and the Ithaka Institute. - 15.3.2.
 The Ithaka Institute has the right to use the results of the analysis in anonymized form for statistical and scientific purposes.

 15.5.
-Analyses and accreditation of local laboratories
+Analyses and endorsement of local laboratories